Case Study · Branch 3D (StructureCraft)

 One of the most significant design challenges was establishing interaction patterns for 3D structural models — navigating, selecting, and editing geometry in a way that felt intuitive to engineers rather than to 3D artists or game developers.

 The conventions of engineering software differ meaningfully from those of DCC tools.
-Selection behaviour, camera navigation, manipulation handles, and feedback mechanisms all needed to be considered through the lens of structural engineering workflows rather than borrowed wholesale from adjacent domains.
+Selection behaviour, camera navigation, manipulation handles, and feedback mechanisms all needed to be considered through the lens of structural engineering workflows.

 Laying the groundwork for long-term scalability